-7.3 Random Number Generation
+7.2 Random Number Generation

-7.3.1 BCryptGenRandom
+7.2.1 BCryptGenRandom

-'''

-NTSTATUS WINAPI BCryptGenRandom(
+''' NTSTATUS WINAPI BCryptGenRandom(

-BCRYPT_ALG_HANDLE hAlgorithm,

 PUCHAR pbBuffer,

 ULONG cbBuffer,

-ULONG dwFlags);

-'''

 The BCryptGenRandom() function fills a buffer with random bytes.
-The random number generation algorithm is:
+BCRYPTPRIMITVES.DLL implements the following random number generation algorithm:

-• BCRYPT_RNG_ALGORITHM.
+• BCRYPT\RNG\ALGORITHM.
 This is the AES-256 counter mode based random generator as defined in SP 800-90A.

-During the function initialization, a seed is obtained from the output of the SystemPrng function.
-This provides the necessary entropy for the DRBG available through this function.
+During the function initialization, a seed is obtained from the output of an in-kernel random number generator.
+This DRBG, which exists beyond the cryptographic boundary, provides the necessary entropy for the user-level DRBGs available through this function.
+A description of the entropy collection is documented with the SystemPrng function in the Kernel Mode Cryptographic Primitives Library (cng.sys) security policy.

-7.3.2 SystemPrng